 Arizona educators and their supporters are excited and energized to continue to fight for funding for Arizona's public schools.

-Following the historical Red for Ed movement, educators worked hard to get enough signatures to get Proposition 207 on the November ballot.
+Following the historical Red for Ed movement, educators worked hard to continue to keep public education spending at the forefront of Arizona's budget.

 Now is the time to get involved.